Lemon Rosemary Sourdough Bread

 • Strengthen the dough: Perform a coil fold by picking the center of the dough with your fingertips.
 Lift the dough until the ends release from the bowl.
 Turn the bowl 90 degrees and perform another coil fold.
 Transfer the dough to a clean, lightly-oiled bowl, cover with plastic wrap and set in a warm place for 30 minutes.

-• Working in the bowl, complete 3 to 4 more sets of coil folds in 30 minute intervals.
+• Working in the bowl, complete 3 to 4 more sets of stretches, these same coil folds, in 30 minute intervals.
 Cover the bowl with plastic wrap and set in a warm place after each fold.
 Once the dough looks smooth and feels strong, let the dough rest untouched for 1 hour.

 • Shape the dough: Shape the dough into a boule or a batard.
 Cover the bowl with plastic wrap.